edamontology/edamontologyDocs/developers_guide.rst

 Hierarchy
 .........
 The following rules maintain the integrity of the conceptual hierarchy and ensure a consistent level of conceptual granularity.
+See `Technical details <http://edamontologydocs.readthedocs.io/en/latest/technical_details.html#concept-types>`_ for definition of *concrete* and *placeholder* concepts.

 - **All subontologies**

-  - leaf nodes **MUST** be concrete concepts (see `Technical details <http://edamontologydocs.readthedocs.io/en/latest/technical_details.html#concept-types>`_)
+  - leaf nodes **MUST** be concrete concepts

 - **Topic:**